isabellew14/AgendaPlanner/README.md

 # Agenda Planner
-This program helps users track their events/appointments on a monthly basis, uses python and file interaction!
+This project is responsible for keeping track of user data and events/appointments.
+This information is stored according to months, and it uses python and file interaction!